 If you are feeling stuck in a rut and can’t think of a new rhythm to use, try thinking of a two or three-word phrase like “blueberry pie” (this has a nice 6/8 feel) or the first few words of a song like “Hello my Baby” (aka “synco-pata ta”).

-Build rhythm into all of your classes and your students will definitely find their groove in no time.
+Build rhythm into all of your classes and your students will definitely learn rhythm and find their groove in no time.

 Cheryl Reid grew up in Halifax in the heyday of Chalmers Doane’s music program and is now a supervising teacher with his daughter Melanie Doane’s Uschool (a charity that provides subsidized ukulele classes to over 900 students every week).